 Applications should contain the following components:

-- project proposal of not more than 2 to 3 pages
+- Project proposal of not more than two to three pages

 Fellowships are awarded three times yearly.
 Completed applications should be submitted according to the following deadlines: